alamehan/nice-list/README.md

   * [ttsMP3](https://ttsmp3.com/) - Easily convert your written text into natural sounding voice in up to 50 different languages.
   * [Pastebin](https://pastebin.com/) - Pastebin is a website where you can store text online for a set period of time.
   * [Bitly](https://bitly.com/) - Shorten, create and share trusted, powerful links for your business.
+  * [Linktree](https://linktr.ee/) - free bio link tool used by the world's best brands, creators and influencers.
   * [Small PDF](https://smallpdf.com/) - All-in-one (convert, compress, merge, split and edit) easy-to-use online PDF tools.
   * [Vector Magic](https://vectormagic.com/) - Easily Convert JPG, PNG, GIF Files to PDF, SVG, EPS Vectors.
   * [Google Earth](https://www.google.com/intl/id/earth/) - 3D representation of Earth based primarily on satellite imagery - Allows you to "fly".